nbhr/pycalib/README.md

       * Test with the toy example and make sure that your objective function returns zero for the ground-truth parameter.
    2. If your simple objective function above is unacceptably slow, try the followings in this order.
       1. Ask yourself again before trying to make it faster.
 Is it really unacceptable?
 If your calibration can finish in an hour and you do not do it so often, it might be OK for example. *"Premature optimization is the root of all evil."* (D. Knuth).
-      2. Make sure that the optimization runs successfully anyway.
-In what follows, double-check that the optimization results do not change before and after the optimization.
+      2. Make sure that the calibration runs successfully anyway.
+In what follows, double-check that the calibration results do not change before and after the code optimization.
       3. Vectorize the computation with `numpy`, i.e., no for-loops in the objective function.
          * or use [`numba`](https://numba.pydata.org/) (e.g. `@numba.jit`)
       4. If the system is sparse, use `jac_sparsity` option.
-It makes the optimization much faster even without analitical Jacobian.
+It makes `scipy.optimize.least_squares` much faster even without analitical Jacobian.
       5. Implement the analytical Jacobian.
 You may want to use [maxima](http://wxmaxima-developers.github.io/wxmaxima/) to automate the calculation, or you may use [JAX](https://github.com/google/jax) or other autodiff solutions for this.
-      6. Reimplement in C++ with [ceres-solver](http://ceres-solver.org/) or [sba](http://users.ics.forth.gr/~lourakis/sba/) if the computation speed is really important.
+      6. Reimplement in C++ with [ceres-solver](http://ceres-solver.org/), [g2o](https://github.com/RainerKuemmerle/g2o), or [sba](http://users.ics.forth.gr/~lourakis/sba/) if the computation speed is really important.